mehradi-github/ref-react-typeScript-vitest/README.md

 - Exercise: Set Up a Job for Checking Lint and Prettier Rules
 - [Husky, Lint-Staged, and Git Hooks](content/Husky,%20Lint-Staged,%20and%20Git%20Hooks.md)
 - [Creating a Reusable Github Action](content/Creating%20a%20Reusable%20Github%20Action.md)

+## Sources

+The examples used into project fork from the project [`Enterprise UI Development`](https://github.com/stevekinney/enterprise-ui-dev).